 Metro Conservation Districts

 The Metro Conservation Districts (MCD) is a joint powers governmental entity originally comprised of seven Soil and Water Conservation Districts in the Twin Cities Metropolitan Area: Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington.
 Originally formed in 1977 as a formal working cooperative for activities under Section 208 of the Federal Water Pollution Control Act, the MCD has evolved over the years to meet the changing needs of its members.
-The overall goal remains the same; to coordinate efforts and assist with the operations of the member districts and with projects for the mutual benefit of the members.
-The most recent update of the Joint Powers Agreement establishing the MCD was executed in the summer of 2009.
-This update was due in part to the metro area boundary change from seven counties to eleven, adding: Chisago, Isanti, Sherburne and Wright.
-Each of the eleven member districts has a primary and alternate representative on the MCD board.
+The overall goal remains the same: to coordinate efforts and assist with the operations of the member districts and with projects for the mutual benefit of the members.
+In 2009, the Joint Powers Agreement establishing the MCD amended to include four additional districts, including Chisago, Isanti, Sherburne and Wright.
+In 2014 the MN legislature transferred the duties of Hennepin SWCD to Hennepin County.
+Each of the eleven members has a primary and alternate representative on the MCD board.
 Each member district has one vote.
 Member districts may choose to have staff attend MCD meetings as non-voting participants.